rks101/dualboot/README.md

 **How to repair Boot Loader**

 You can check [Boot Repair](https://www.howtogeek.com/114884/how-to-repair-grub2-when-ubuntu-wont-boot/) utiity with GUI.
 Using bootable USB drive, boot your system and install Boot Repair.
 Here is another tutorial to [repair GRUB](https://linuxhint.com/ubuntu_boot_repair_tutorial/) for most of the times.
+Despite all these, sometimes things happen we hope they do not happen.
+Dual boot systems are not shipped and they are not tested for dual boot normally.
+Yet all that magic works.
+Do not loose heart, do not shout at people, if system crashes and you cannot recover.
+Rebuild it.

+Recently, I lost some data related to my PhD and work after a keyboard repair.
+Locked NVram detected on Ubuntu and boot-repair could not repair.
+I fact it was not recognizing Ubuntu boot itself, partition remained read-only.
+I had to rebuild system.

 ----